By Tridia Tshimanga:

 Don’t know what high-quality content looks like?
 Here are some characteristics to look out for:

 - It’s engaging.
-Your content doesn’t need to consist of a lengthy post, but just a simple post that aligns to your audience and connects with them.
+Your content doesn’t need to consist of a lengthy post, but just a simple post that aligns with your audience and connects with them.

 - It provides real value.
 If your content doesn’t provide real value to your audience or a solution, then it really doesn’t do much.
 Leverage your content by teaching your audience about topics they would find interesting or would benefit from.